 What is array::swap?

-We can use the swap function to swap the contents of two arrays of the same size and type.
+We have the ability to utilize the swap method in order to interchange the elements of two arrays that are of identical size and data type.

 Syntax: